aLefred0/aLefred0.github.io/index.md

 <a href="https://github.com/aLefred0">Github </a><br>
 <br>
 <h3>About Me</h3>
-<p>I am a third-year college student pursuing a Bachelor of Engineering with Honors in Computer Science at Birla Institute of Technology and Science, Pilani (BITS Pilani). </p>
+<p>I am a third-year college student pursuing a Bachelor of Engineering with Honors in Computer Science at Birla Institute of Technology and Science, Pilani (BITS Pilani). <br>
+  I like to develop solutions to problems</p>